vinsonchuong/puppet-strings/actions/open-tab/README.md

-# `openTab(browser, url, options)`
+# `openTab(browser, url?, options?)`
-Opens a url in a new tab and waits for it to fully load
+Opens new tab, optionally navigating to a URL and waiting for it to fully load

 ## Example
 ```js